|Ordered||23 Sep 1939|

-12.30 hrs, Bay of Biscay, inbound: a Blenheim (RAF Met Flt 1404/G, pilot FltLt D.F.
-Wykeham-Martin, RAFVR) surprised U-371 after being misidentified as a German Ju88, and dropped two 250lb A/S bombs and one 250lb GP bomb in a dive bomb attack from astern, the bombs detonating 30 yards off the starboard bow.
-The U-boat then dived, but was attacked from the port beam with another GP bomb, which detonated over the bows but she escaped without damage.
+12.30 hrs, Bay of Biscay, inbound: the Blenheim Z5959 (1404 Met Flt RAF/C, pilot FltLt D.F.
+Wykeham-Martin, RAFVR) surprised U-371 after being misidentified as a German Ju88 and dropped two 250lb A/S bombs and one 250lb GP bomb in a dive bomb attack from astern, the bombs detonating 30 yards off the starboard bow.
+After U-371 dived, another GP bomb was dropped off the port beam, which detonated over the bows, but she escaped unscathed.
 (Sources: KTB U-371/ADM 199-1781)

 30 Jun 1941

-17.05 hrs, Bay of Biscay, inbound: a Beaufort (217 Sqn RAF/R) on A/S sweep (misidentified as Sunderland) tried to surprise U-371 with a dive bomb attack out of the sun, but the boat managed to dive in time and the two 250lb A/S bombs released detonated about 40 feet ahead of the bows.
-The aircraft turned and dropped four depth charges ahead of the dive point, but U-371 had already dived below 40 metres and escaped without damage.
+17.05 hrs, Bay of Biscay, inbound: a Beaufort (RAF Sqdn 217/R) on A/S sweep (misidentified as a Sunderland) attempted to surprise U-371 with a dive bomb attack out of the sun, but the boat managed to dive in time and the two 250lb A/S bombs released detonated about 40ft (12m) ahead of the bows.
+The aircraft turned and dropped four depth charges ahead of the dive point, but U-371 had already dived below 40m and escaped without damage.
 (Sources: KTB U-371/ADM 199-1781)

 7 May 1942